 As the Water time of the year, winter calls us into a similar kind of energetic hibernation.
 I always find it funny that culturally we are doing the opposite as we get into holiday parties, travel, lots of socializing and getting dressed in our best.
 The sparkle of the holidays is, I suppose, an antidote to the darkness of winter.
 But it’s helpful to remember the nature of the season, and to nurture that craving for rest.

-Here are a few suggestions to help you stay in tune this holiday season:
+Here are a few suggestions to help you feel your best this holiday season:

 • If you find that you are more tired than usual, do not be surprised!
 Your body wants to rest, so don’t take it as a personal failure of your get-up-and-go.
 Allow yourself the extra quiet time.

 • Be aware that all that socializing may feel a little extra taxing, so balance your party invitations with time alone.